chkpwd/alfred-workflows/ente-totp/README.md

 # An Alfred Workflow that uses your Ente Exports

-Ente Auth CLI does [not support](https://github.com/ente-io/ente/discussions/716) exporting TOTP codes.
-To use this project, please export from the Ente app and then and then import them into the workflow's database by choosing the export file using the "Configure Workflow" button in the workflow setup and then import using the 'ente import' Alfred command.
+The Ente Auth CLI does not support exporting TOTP codes.
+To use this project, please export TOTP codes from the Ente app and then import them into the workflow's database by selecting the export file using the "Configure Workflow" button in the workflow setup.
+You can import the file using the `ente import` Alfred command.
+Once imported, you can delete the file.

-The file can be deleted once imported.

 > [!NOTE]
 > In the future, the workflow will take care of the import.